Open Positions

 ASSISTANT/ASSOCIATE/FULL PROFESSOR

-The Department of Mechanical and Industrial Engineering at the University of Illinois at Chicago invites applications for a tenure-track faculty position in various areas of Mechanical Engineering including but not limited to fluids, robotics, energy, and manufacturing.
-Experimental, theoretical and computational scientists are all welcome to apply.
+The Department of Mechanical and Industrial Engineering at the University of Illinois Chicago invites applications for two tenure-track faculty positions in various areas of Mechanical Engineering including, but not limited to, fluids, robotics, energy, and manufacturing.
+Computational, theoretical, and experimental scientists are all welcome to apply.
 Individuals will also be considered at associate or full professor rank if they possess outstanding qualifications commensurate with the rank.
-Successful applicants are required to have an earned PhD in Mechanical Engineering or a related field, and are expected to develop and maintain an active, externally-funded research program as well as teach courses at the undergraduate and graduate levels.
+Successful applicants are required to have an earned Ph.D. in Mechanical Engineering or a closely related field and are expected to develop and maintain an active, externally funded research program as well as teach courses at both the undergraduate and graduate levels.

 The Department offers BS, MS, and PhD degrees in Mechanical Engineering, and Industrial Engineering and Operations Research, and currently has an undergraduate enrollment of about 800 and a graduate enrollment of about 280.
 More information about the Department can be found at http://www.mie.uic.edu.
 Applicants are required to send a letter of application indicating their qualifications, an up-to-date CV including the names and contact information of three references, and separate one-page statements outlining their future teaching and research plans.
-For fullest consideration, applications must be submitted online at https://uic.csod.com/ux/ats/careersite/1/home/requisition/2125?c=uic by February 15, 2023.
+For fullest consideration, applications must be submitted online at UIC position #1021042 link by December 1, 2023.
 Applications will be accepted until the positions are filled.
-Expected starting date is August 16, 2023.
+The expected starting date is August 16, 2024.

 Hiring Department: Mechanical and Industrial Engineering